2016rshah/blog/posts/charity_match_2017.md

 I personally know victims of rape.

-Many of us probably do since every 98 seconds another person experiences sexual assault.
+Many of us probably do since [every 98 seconds another person in the USA experiences sexual assault](https://www.rainn.org/statistics).
 Thus RAINN targets a problem we hear a lot about but rarely know what to do about.
 They have programs for public education, public policy, and most importantly victim services.

 One of their initiatives I was most surprised to learn about addresses the backlog of forensic evidence kits: